Indicia-Team/support_files/Elasticsearch/docs/occurrences-document-structure.md

 -----|-----
 **Data type**|string
 **Warehouse field**|Derived from `occurrences.id`
 **Description**|Elasticsearch index unique ID.
 This is the Indicia warehouse ID, with a prefix that denotes the warehouse the record was sourced from, ensuring that \_id is always unique.
 E.g. BRC1&#124;123456.
-Where a record is sensitive, the index stores 2 copies of the record with a default blurred view and a full precision view - in the latter case ! is appended to the \_id value, e.g. BRC1&#124;123456!.
+Where a record is sensitive or belongs to a sample flagged as private, the index stores 2 copies of the record with a default blurred view and a full precision view - in the latter case ! is appended to the \_id value, e.g. BRCSMP&#124;123456!.

 `id`||
 -----|-----